MichaelMorrisMM/endless-eddies/docs/setup-https.md

   - __NOTE: make sure `SSLCertificateFile` and `SSLCertificateKeyFile` contain the paths to your certificate files__
 - Restart tomcat
   - `sudo systemctl restart tomcat8`
-- Verfiy that everything is working correctly with your doman name and https
+- Verify that everything is working correctly with your domain name and https